Overview

 You will be supported through a bi-annual residential programme in addition to standard supervisions that sustain the cohort for peer learning.
 The PhD is frequently undertaken part-time to provide time for engagement in professional practice.

-Together with your fellow students, you will investigate the principles of reflective practice and practice-based research, and engage in research methods training and group learning about relevant areas of social and cultural theory.
+Together with your fellow students, you will investigate the principles of reflective practice and practice-based research.
+You will engage in research methods training and group learning about relevant areas of social and cultural theory.
 This pedagogical approach enables your professional context to become your primary research resource.

 Teaching and learning